 The movies made by Quentin Tarantino have always been received with great acclaim and instantly develop a cult following and Django Unchained is no exception.

 All of his movies have a unique style, laced together with strong characters, great scripts, fantastic camera work and obvious chemistry between cast and director.

-This is the eighth feature movie released by Tarantino and if you are familiar with the extreme blood and violence of his past movies, you know what to expect from Django Unchained.
+This is the eighth feature movie released by Tarantino, and if you are familiar with the extreme blood and violence of his past movies, you know what to expect from Django Unchained.

-This movie is not so much challenging the viewer to witness the brutality of Slavery but instead pulls the audience into experience the horror first hand and at times can be shocking to watch.
+This movie is not so much challenging the viewer to witness the brutality of slavery but instead pulls the audience into experiencing the horror first-hand and at times can be shocking to watch.

-The style of the movie is a direct reflection on the old gritty spaghetti westerns but is not full of brooding silent from the main characters.
-Instead, we are treated to constant dialogue that has the usual dark humor prescribed by a Tarantino script.
+The style of the movie is a direct reflection of the old gritty spaghetti westerns but is not full of brooding silence from the main characters.
+Instead, we are treated to constant dialogue that has the usual dark humour prescribed by a Tarantino script.

-As mentioned earlier Tarantino seems to develop a chemistry with his cast and gets something unique from each actor.
-Django is a great example of this – Jamie Foxx really pulls off the lead as Django capturing the desperation deep within fed by the animalistic need to act revenge.
+As mentioned earlier, Tarantino seems to develop a chemistry with his cast and gets something unique from each actor.
+Django is a great example of this – Jamie Foxx (Day Shift) really pulls off the lead as Django capturing the desperation deep within fed by the animalistic need to act revenge.

 Waltz plays the part of Dr. King Schultz, winning an Academy Award and Golden Globe for best supporting actor.
 The character of Schultz is a German bounty hunter that makes Django a free man and the connection that is fused between these men is what binds this film together.

-This is a modern classic of the old style western that holds nothing back from the audience.
-All in all Django Unchained is simply a brilliant movie that dares to go to places that no other western could – Exposing the uncomfortable past of pre-civil war America.
+This is a modern classic of the old-style western that holds nothing back from the audience.
+All in all Django Unchained is simply a brilliant movie that dares to go to places that no other western could – exposing the uncomfortable past of pre-civil war America.